FOREX-Euro falls below $1.06 for first time in five years | Business

 The euro fell below $1.06 for the first time in five years against a broadly strong U.S. dollar on Wednesday amid rising concerns around energy safety and growth slowdown in China and Europe.

-The euro slipped to a five-year low of $1.05890 after Russia's Gazprom said it would cut gas supply to Poland and Bulgaria.
-It was 0.16% lower at $1.0616 at 0800 GMT The single currency has fallen more than 4% so far in April and is heading for its worst monthly loss in more than seven years as uncertainty around the war in Ukraine and China's COVID lockdown measures led traders to ditch the euro in favour of the safe-haven dollar.
+The euro slipped to a five-year low of $1.05860 after Russia's Gazprom said it would cut gas supply to Poland and Bulgaria, as the crisis in Ukraine deepened.
+It was 0.35% lower at $1.0601 at 1020 GMT.
+The single currency has fallen more than 4% so far in April and is heading for its worst monthly loss in more than seven years as uncertainty around the war in Ukraine and China's COVID lockdown measures led traders to ditch the euro in favour of the safe-haven dollar.

-"Turbulent markets mean supported dollar," said Francesco Pesole, currency strategist at ING.
-Data also showed consumer confidence in France, euro zone's second largest economy, fell more than expected in April.
+"Exaggerating the downside risk for euro/dollar have been the COVID lockdown fears for China," said Jane Foley, Head of FX Strategy at Rabobank London.
+"Fears over energy security in Europe have been hugely amplified by reports regarding the severing of Russian gas supplies to Poland," she added.
+Economic growth concerns are rising.
+Data showed consumer confidence in France, the euro zone's second largest economy, fell more than expected in April.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)